 Health care spending currently represents 18.3 percent of our GDP.
 One out of every four dollars the Federal Government spends is on health care, and that figure is projected to rise to at least 35 percent over the next decade.
 Premiums and deductibles in private plans are rising more than wage growth, and Medicare's hospital insurance trust fund is projected to be insolvent in 2031.
 These numbers are troubling.
 But the data shows that increased health care price transparency could help reverse the trend.
-If transparency results in a 1 percent reduction in cost, that could eventually lead to a \$4.8 billion reduction
+If transparency results in a 1 percent reduction in cost, that could eventually lead to a \$4.8 billion reduction in Federal spending over 10 years.

-1741 in Federal spending over 10 years.
-1742 Mr. Kampine, if these transparency rules were improved, what are the economic
+Mr. Kampine, if these transparency rules were improved, what are the economic outcomes, and what can we expect to see in terms of costs for high-cost services?

-Mr. Kampine.
+Mr. KAMPINE.
 So specifically, which set of rules?

-Mr. Estes.
-Well, in terms of as we put in more rules around having transparency --
+Mr. ESTES.
+Well, in terms of as we put in more rules around having transparency

-Mr. Kampine.
+Mr. KAMPINE.
 Okay.

-Mr. Estes. -- around especially providers and --
+Mr. ESTES [continuing].
+Around especially providers and-